 Beyond monitoring SGCNs and their habitat, successful wildlife conservation in CFAs will require monitoring the effectiveness of conservation actions and adapting those actions accordingly.
 The SWAP envisions monitoring the results of conservation actions at the CFA level and that CFA-level plans should incorporate measurement and monitoring protocols integrated with conservation actions themselves.
 Effectiveness measures indicate progress to date and whether the expected results are being realized.
 Conservation actions should be designed with enough specificity that project impacts and performance can be measured but broadly enough to benefit multiple species and engage partners.
-Success may be measured by the amount of protected or restored habitat, by stability or increase in populations, or by the acquisition of the information required to make informed conservation partners in the public and private sectors.
+Success may be measured by the amount of protected or restored habitat, by stability or increase in populations, or by the acquisition of the information required to make informed conservation decisions.
+Another measure of success is the amount of "buy-in" or participation by conservation partners in the public and private sectors.
 Conservation partners, especially those operating through grant funding or those following conservation agency protocols, may already have metrics for accomplishment/success that are used for their own reporting requirements.
 Furthermore, accountability and transparency to funding sources, partners and the public are essential for program success.